A computational methodology for two-dimensional fluid flows: Numerical simulation and verification

 \subsection{Helmholtz-Hodge decomposition of a vector field}

 A vector field can be decomposed as the sum of a divergence free vector field and a curl free or conservative vector field, {\em i.e.} $\bm u^* = \bm u + \bm\nabla P$, where $\bm\nabla\cdot\bm u = 0$ and $P(x,y)$ is a scalar potential.
 When the incompressible Navier-Stokes equation is solved with a fractional step time integration scheme, which was originally proposed by~\citet{Chorin68}, the Helmholtz-Hodge decomposition is employed~\cite{Tannehill97}.
-Let $u^*$ be a given velocity field such that $\bm\nabla\cdot\bm u^*\ne 0$, we have
+In order to verify the development, let $u^*$ be a given velocity field such that $\bm\nabla\cdot\bm u^*\ne 0$, we have

+where $\hat n$ represents the outward unit vector on a corresponding boundary.
 Eq.(\ref{eq:prj}) is one application of the Poisson model~(\ref{eq:bvp}) in Fluid Dynamics, where $\bm\nabla\cdot\bm u^*$ appears as if a charge distribution.
 Eq.~(\ref{eq:prj}) is solved to compute the divergence-free component according to

 In order to verify the accuracy of the numerical solution, consider the following manufactured velocities

 which are constructed by adding noise terms into the the Taylor-Green vortex solution of the incompressible Navier-Stokes equation -- a commonly used CFD toy model~({\em e.g.}~\cite{Jobelin2006}).
 We can verify that